adnantheanalyst/BostonHousingDataSet_R_Analysis/README.md

 lstat lstat
 -1.0261482 -0.8739505

-Given the large values of n, the standard normal approximation can be used as wel
+Given the large values of n, the standard normal approximation can be used as well

 c(beta1-qnorm(0.975)*se[2], beta1+qnorm(0.975)*se[2])
 lstat lstat